<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=326548402028168&amp;ev=PageView&amp;noscript=1">

 • Psychographics

 Demographics are the foundational element and are almost always the easiest to assess.
-Indeed, they include basic information about a company's target audience.
-This includes age, gender, income level, education level, and so forth.
+Indeed, they include basic information about a company's target audience, including age, gender, income level, education level, and so forth.
+For B2B buyer personas, demographics might include company size, industry, annual revenue, geographic location, and number of employees.

 Occupation adds a layer of nuance to the bare bones of demographics.
 To illustrate: in a B2B setting, besides the obvious factors of industry and job description, occupation-related questions often involve the target company's culture and organisational structure and could include the following: